 The following KS4 materials can be found here:

 Lesson summaries – These provide a summary of each KS4 lesson.
 These are very useful for pupils that have been absent.

-Revision videos from Youtube, GCSE pod videos, intervention sheets, a pupil required practical booklet and AQA specifications can also be found on the St Richard’s Science website.
+An array of revision videos from Youtube, intervention sheets, a required practical booklet for pupils, the AQA specifications and various past exam papers can all be found on the St Richard’s Science website.

 We order Collins revision guides with exam practise questions (receiving a discounted price) in which pupils will have opportunities in the year to purchase (pupils will receive letters during the course of the year).